agu3rra/devsecops-workshop/docs/readme.md

 - [x] mock solution diagram.
 - [x] read AWS example provided by Gabriel (it may provide insights and shortcuts I haven't thought of).
 - [x] local setup. [detailed task](#local-environment-setup).
 Tested with Terraform for creating/destroying resource group in Azure.
-- [ ] cost estimate calculations for the proposed solution (top it at 200 USD)
+- [x] define upload path semantics to ABS.
-- [ ] create `Terraform` script to `terraform apply/destroy` VNET (it should cost peanuts 🥜).
+- [x] cost estimate calculations for the proposed solution (top it at 200 USD)
-- [ ] deploy VM last as it is likely the most expensive resource of them all.
+- [ ] refer to [Terraform azurerm docs](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs), so understand the input I need to provide to my Terraform script.
+Perhaps visit some of the resources in the Azure Portal UI to see if I get any additional contextual info that can help me decide how to configure each resource.
 - [ ] see what I can get out of Azure function.
 I am guessing I can drag drop my way there to do fun stuff for me.
 - [ ] note down challenges and solutions as I progress.
 - [ ] do blob reading to local terminal.